IT-Systems/zencart-module/README.md

 * _Default Currency_: If the customer ha an unsupported currency selected it will be converted to the default currency upon customer checkout.
 The default currency must also be present in the _Accepted Currencies_ list (above).

 * _Set Order Status_: The Zen Cart order status given to orders after the customer has completed checkout.
-This will be overridden by _Auto Deliver Order_, if set (see below).

-* _Auto Deliver Order_: If set to True, Svea invoices will automatically be delivered (sent out to) the customer.
-This means that you don't have to manually accept and deliver invoices via Svea's admin interface, which is the case if this is set to False.
+* _Auto Deliver Order_: Order invoices will be delivered (sent out) to the customer by Svea if an order's status is set to this status.
+This may be done manually through the Zen Cart order admin, or you may use the Set Over Status (above) to this and the order will be autodelivered upon creation.

+![Auto Deliver order settings] (https://github.com/sveawebpay/zencart-module/raw/develop/docs/image/autodeliver.PNG "Auto deliver settings")

 * _Invoice Distribution Type_: If _Auto Deliver Order_ (above) is set to true, this setting must match the corresponding setting in Svea's admin interface.
 Ask your Svea integration manager is unsure.